vqoph/github-issues-to-dapulse-pulses/readme.md

  - Fetch issues from a selected github repo
  - Fetch pulse from selected dapulse board
- - Create new isse as new pulses
+ - Create new issues as new pulses
  - update existing issues